-Today, Luke drags us into the desert.

-He confronts us with a bearded, smelly, half-dressed locust eater who is talking about --- metanoia.
+Luke drags us into the desert - he confronts us with this bearded, smelly, half-dressed locust eater who is talking about --- metanoia.

-Metanoia is a Greek word that has come to mean "repentance."

-Or sorrowful, breast-beating guilt trips over our many failures.
+Metanoia is a Greek word that has come to mean "repentance;" or sorrowful, breast-beating guilt trips over our many failures.